How to Write a Business Plan "Concept and Value Proposition" Section

 - Can you strike exclusive deals with any particular distributor or retailer?
 Do your competitors have any such deals that hinder your operation?

-Remember, vision is important if your business is going to grow.
-The more focused your business concept is in terms of clear solutions for a like-minded niche group of people, the greater the likelihood that you'll attract the best investors and customers.
+Vision is important if your business is going to grow.
+The more focus your business concept has in terms of clear solutions for a like-minded niche group of people, the greater the likelihood that you'll attract the best investors and customers.